The infinitesimal structure of manifolds with non-continuous Riemannian metrics

-The reference measure is, as in the continuous case, given by $\di \vol_g = \sqrt{\det g} \di \mathcal{L}^d$.
-From now on, we will make a further assumption (see \cite[(1.13)]{de1991integral}):
+From now on, we will make a further assumption, that will trivially hold for all the relevant example manifolds in this paper.

-\begin{assumption} The manifold $(M,g)$ satisfies one of the following: \begin{itemize} \item[(i)] The manifold $M$ has finite $\vol_g$-volume. \item[(ii)] We can cover $M$ with coordinate charts such that the smallest eigenvalue of $g$ is uniformly bounded below in these charts and $M$ is complete or the interior of a complete manifold (where the completeness is with respect to the distance induced by charts). \end{itemize} \end{assumption}
+\begin{assumption}[\cite{de1991integral}, (1.13)] The manifold $(M,g)$ satisfies the following: \begin{itemize} \item[(i)] The manifold $M$ has infinite $\vol_g$-volume. \item[(ii)] There exists a constant $h \geq 0$ such that all coordinate charts in our atlas satisfy that the smallest eigenvalue of $g$ is uniformly bounded below $h$ and $M$ is complete or the interior of a complete manifold (where the completeness is with respect to the distance induced by the charts as in \cite[(1.9)]{de1991integral}). \end{itemize} \end{assumption}